ankitpakhale/HandGestureKeyboard/Readme.md

 # Hand Gesture Keyboard

+**Note: This code will only run in Python versions below 3.10 due to compatibility issues with the mediapipe library.**

+## Purpose

 Implementation of Hand Gesture Keyboard that detects hand gestures using OpenCV and the HandTrackingModule.
 It tracks hand movements from a webcam and associates them with keyboard buttons.
 Users can interact by hovering over buttons and performing a click gesture by bringing the tip of their index finger close to the middle finger.
 The code utilizes OpenCV, HandTrackingModule, time, numpy, and pynput.keyboard libraries.
 It offers a creative and engaging method for text input, transforming user experiences through intuitive hand movements.

 ## Installation